-ID # Date F Requester Questions/Comments Response Responder Date Responded Response Status 8.36 5/27/2020 H near the Delta.
-I contacted part of my stakeholders (people in response team.
+ID # Date Requester Questions/Comments Response Responder Date Responded Response Status 8.36 5/27/2020 Karen Mann This DCA has discussed this comment with DWR, especially its emergency response team.
 Based on those discussions, the DCA and DWR anticipate additonal outreach efforts in the near future.
-Nazli Parvizi 6/24/2020 Responded 8.37 5/27/2020 [Embankment design, there was a measure of the external slope, one being 6 ft of free board and another being 28 ft.
+Nazli Parvizi 6/24/2020 Responded 8.37 5/27/2020 Dr. Mel Lytle In my review of the presentation looking at the Southern Bay Embankment design, there was a measure of the external slope, one being 6 ft of free board and another being 28 ft.
 How was that number derived and whether or not I can get the info on how that's being estimated?
 The flood elevation of 20.8 ft near the Southern Forebay was determined using DSM2 Bay-Delta model simulations performed for the conceptual engineering design.
 The 200-year hydrographs (CVHS Scaled Events) from Central Valley Flood Protection Plan (CVFPP) 2017 update representing late century climate change hydrology were used for boundary flows at Sacramento River, Yolo Bypass, San Joaquin River and East-side streams.
 The analysis assumed projected sea level rise of 10.2 ft at Martinez for the year 2100 (State of California, Sea-Level Rise Guidance, 2018 Update).
 Only flows within the channels at DSM2 boundary locations were considered in this analysis.
 This analysis assumed no levee overtopping or breaches within the DSM2 Bay-Delta domain and represents a conservative projection of water surface levels in the Delta under the projected climate change and sea level rise conditions.
 Climate change and sea level rise projections are evolving and further analysis using the latest data and modeling tools will be conducted to refine flood protection elevations for final design and construction.
 6/24/2020 Follow Up